joshuacc/prose-for-programmers/manuscript/why.md

 In contrast, most developers would benefit from making their prose clear, direct, and concise.

-## Objection 3: But I could be studying the Hoth framework instead.
+## But I could be studying the Hoth framework instead.
 It's so cool!

 Yes, no matter which topic you decide to study, you will be passing up something else.